PAK-VIN/Minecraft-Rewind/README.md

 # Minecraft: Rewind
-A Minecraft 1.21.4 NeoForge mod bringing items such as the Gauntlets, The Amulet, and more from MCSM!
+A Minecraft 1.21.4 NeoForge mod bringing items such as the Gauntlets, The Amulet, and more from Minecraft: Story Mode!

-# Items Included
+# Original Items Included
-The following are all the items featured in this mod:
+The following are all the items form the original games featured in this mod:
 ## Prismarine Gauntlet | Season 2, Episode 1
 The Gauntlet made of Prismarine given to Jesse by The Admin/Romeo.